priyanshscpp/MapGPT/README.md

 - Compare the area around 12.9716, 77.5946 with 28.7041, 77.1025 in terms of landmarks, popularity, weather, and what each region is known for.

-### 6. POI Discovery & Rankings
-Ask for top places, categories, hidden gems, or tourist hotspots.
-- List the top 5 tourist attractions within 3 km of 51.5072, -0.1276 and explain why they are popular.
-- Find the best breakfast cafés near 37.7749, -122.4194 with high ratings and quiet ambiance.
-- Show me underrated or less crowded but interesting places to visit near 28.7041, 77.1025.

-### 7. Area Insights + Weather + Share Link
-Instant neighborhood snapshots.
-- Give me a snapshot of 55.7558, 37.6173 including the weather, nearby landmarks, popularity, and a shareable link.
-- If I'm visiting 35.6895, 139.6917 today, what should I expect in terms of weather, crowd, safety, and places to explore?
-- Explain the vibe of the neighborhood around 43.651070, -79.347015 and how the current weather affects it.

 ## 🛠️ Prerequisites